• Redesigning Connections’ Onboarding experience

 Key outcomes

-• More clear and informational
+• More clear and informative

 • More visually appealing